YouVersion PlatformYouVersion Platform

 grant_typeauthorization_code (OAuth 2.0 grant type)

-redirect_uriMust match the redirect_uri from step 2
+redirect_uriMust match the redirect_uri sent to Auth Call 1

 client_idYour app's client ID (the app_key)